 If you’re getting a mortgage and your seller is still paying off their own home loan, you should ask your attorney if a "purchase CEMA" could work for you, Hafif says.
 This little-known mortgage maneuver involves the buyer taking over the seller’s mortgage, and can save both parties thousands of dollars in transaction taxes.
 (Read more here.)

-Where should I pay full price?
+Where to pay full price

 While cut-rate legal services are available, this is one area where it pays to go with someone who’s responsive and knowledgeable about New York City apartment sales, even if they charge $1,000 more.
 You don’t want an attorney who slows down a deal because they don’t answer their phone, or one who overlooks a key clause in the contract that leaves you unprotected.